 Rob: Also, I just got back from Greece filming for Jet Set Life and we where on the same island just a few weeks apart.
 In fact, I ran into someone who worked with Donnie Deutsch in Manhattan and we were discussing your interview.

 Tim: Yeah Greece was a lot of fun.

-Rob: [I relayed my story about ASW and his phone call happening at the same time from part I] It’s like synchronicity- my two major goals I set in Punta on New Years eve happen within 5 minutes of each other on Sept 17.
+Rob: It’s like synchronicity- my two major goals I set in Punta on New Years eve happen within 5 minutes of each other on Sept 17.
 Weird.